ST JOHN'S GRAMMAR SCHOOL FOUNDATION

 Making a gift in your Will to the St John’s Grammar Foundation is a way to leave a lasting legacy to future students.
 Bequests are a generous and highly personal way to assist the School continue to help shape the future aspirations of St John’s Grammar students.
 St John’s Grammar understands that bequests are highly sensitive and a personal issue.

-If you would like to discuss making a bequest please contact Cheryl Bauer on (08) 8278 2233.
+If you would like to discuss making a bequest please contact Richard Anderson on (08) 8278 2233.

 Foundation membership is offered to those who provide significant financial support to the Foundation.
 There are five levels of membership: